 The Authority may rescind a PPA approval before the Project's Application is submitted based on Authority allocation of resources in the market area which impact the Project's market conditions.
 Sponsors will be notified in writing if a PPA approval has been rescinded.

-All PPA outcome letters will include a notification about Opportunity Area or Proximate Opportunity Area status (if checked on PPA application form) and will include the Authority and Affordable Market Share for the Primary Market Area as well as the Census Tracts used in the market analysis.
+All PPA outcome letters will include the following:

+- 1) A statement of outcome of review (containing one of the 4 outcomes listed above); - Notification about Opportunity Area or Proximate Opportunity Area status (if checked on PPA application form) - 3) Affordable Market Share for the Primary Market Area as well as the Census Tracts used in the market analysis - 4) Notification and/or suggested next steps regarding Food Access for the planned site(s) - 5) Results of the 4% Waiver review (see below)